-When it came to selecting the very best clean eating blogs for 2022, I picked websites that have been around for at least several years, publish regularly, share a variety of recipes and cooking techniques, and are easy to navigate.
+When it came to selecting the very best clean eating blogs, I picked websites that have been around for at least several years, publish regularly, share a variety of recipes and cooking techniques, and are easy to navigate.

 And, of course, my main requirement was that each of these sites shares yummy, whole food recipes that don’t use a lot of processed ingredients or added sugars.